Siterack/siterack-docs/docs/teams.md

 ## Create a team

-In order to create a team, you must first be authentiated with an eixiting organization.
-If you are not the organization admin, then you likely revieved a temporaty invite link.
+In order to create a team, you must first be authenticated with an eixiting organization.
+If you are not the organization admin, then you likely received a temporary invite link.

 Once authenticated, you can navigate to the 'Teams' tab on the side-bar, then click 'New Team'.

 > <img src="https://storage-siterack.sfo2.cdn.digitaloceanspaces.com/static/dashboard/img/illustrations/new_team.png" style="width: 30rem;"></img>

-Give you team a name - preferably, something unique  :unicorn: Then click 'Add'.
+Give your team a name - preferably, something unique  :unicorn: Then click 'Add'.

 Now you will notice that you are logged into your team and have a shareable link to add new members.